hpc2n/linux-command-line-101/docs/modify.md

 !!! warning

     If you do not add the flag/option "-i" the file will be deleted without prompting.
-Be carefu l!
+Be careful!

 !!! note "Examples"